Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/research.md

 ## Working Papers

 <br/>**Understanding the Scarring Effect of Recessions.** February, 2021. [[pdf]](https://christopher-huckfeldt.github.io/files/UTSEOR.pdf) <br/>
-Revise and resubmit, _The American Economic Review_.
+Resubmitted to _The American Economic Review_.
 (See also [[2016 version]](https://christopher-huckfeldt.github.io/files/UTSEOR2016.pdf))
 > This paper documents that the earnings cost of job loss is concentrated among workers who find reemployment in lower-skill occupations, and that the cost and incidence of such occupation displacement is higher for workers who lose their job during a recession.
 I propose a model where hiring is endogenously more selective during recessions, leading some unemployed workers to optimally search for reemployment in lower-skill jobs.
 The model accounts for existing estimates of the size and cyclicality of the present value cost of job loss, and the cost of entering the labor market during a recession.